Choctaw: Culture

 Tullockchishko (Drinks the Juice of the Stones), a Choctaw stickball player, 1834.

-Choctaw culture as it's understood today has its historical roots going back to the 16th century.
-Prior to this period what is known of the Choctaw culture comes from oral traditions and the obvious participation of the Choctaw people in the wider Southeastern Ceremonial Complex.
-From at least the 16th century until the present-day a definable Choctaw culture has been expressed through rich traditions of song, dance, dress, beading, pottery, basketry, and stickball.
-Choctaw people maintain their ancient traditions in their personal and daily lives as well as participating in community events.
-One example is the mid-summer Choctaw Indian Fair hosted by the Mississippi Band of Choctaw Indians.
-This event hosts Choctaw people from all over world and includes hospitality and events such as cooking, entertainment, dancing, and stickball.
-The Choctaw culture is an ancient culture that continues to thrive within the nations and communities of the Choctaw Nation of Oklahoma in Oklahoma, the Mississippi Band of Choctaw Indians in Mississippi, the Jena Band of Choctaw Indians in Louisiana, and the Yowani Choctaws in Mississippi, Texas, Louisiana, and in Oklahoma as part of the Caddo Confederacy.
+Choctaw culture, as it is understood today, has historical roots extending back to the 16th century.
+Prior to this period, what is known of Choctaw culture derives primarily from oral traditions and from the documented participation of the Choctaw people in the wider Southeastern Ceremonial Complex.
+From at least the 16th century to the present day, a distinct Choctaw culture has been expressed through rich traditions of song, dance, dress, beading, pottery, basketry, and stickball.

+Choctaw people continue to maintain these traditions in their personal and daily lives, as well as through participation in community events.
+One prominent example is the mid-summer Choctaw Indian Fair hosted by the Mississippi Band of Choctaw Indians.
+The fair brings together Choctaw people from around the world and features hospitality alongside activities such as traditional cooking, entertainment, dancing, and stickball.

+Choctaw culture is an ancient tradition that continues to thrive within the nations and communities of the Choctaw Nation of Oklahoma in Oklahoma, the Mississippi Band of Choctaw Indians in Mississippi, the Jena Band of Choctaw Indians in Louisiana, and among the Yowani Choctaws in Mississippi, Texas, Louisiana, and in Oklahoma as part of the Caddo Confederacy.